Skip to main content

 In practice, confidence grows when organisations use plain language, minimise surprises, and show tangible value in return for permission.

-UK guidance translates these principles into operational obligations for portability and control, helping firms align legal compliance with user experience.
+UK guidance on data portability translates these principles into operational obligations for portability and control, helping firms align legal compliance with user experience.

 "People will not have confidence in using, or being part of, the future data landscape."